nextflow-io/nextflow/docs/operator.md

 Available options:

 `limit`
-: Limits the number of records to retrieve for each item from the input channel (default: no limit).
+: Limits the number of records to retrieve for each source item (default: no limit).

 `path`
-: Defines a query for a section of the JSON document to parse and split.
+: Defines a query for a section of each source item to parse and split.
 The expression should be a path similar to [JSONPath](https://goessner.net/articles/JsonPath/).
 The empty string is the document root (default).
 An integer in brackets is a zero-based index in a JSON array.
 A string preceded by a dot `.` is a key in a JSON object.

 See also: [countJson](#countjson)